The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 On the subject: How to insure home and property from floods in the US

-The stormy surf was observed long before Cristobal went ashore.
-On June 5, off the coast of Louisiana, two brothers, aged 8 and 10, were killed - they were washed away by a wave on the beach in Grand Isle and carried out to sea when Cristobal was already raging in the Gulf of Mexico.
+Stormy surf was observed long before Cristobal made landfall.
+On June 5, two brothers, 8 and 10 years old, died off the coast of Louisiana - they were washed away by a wave on the beach in Grand Isle and carried out to the open sea when Cristobal was already raging in the Gulf of Mexico.

 Although deep coastline problems will gradually decrease as Cristobal moves deeper, heavy rains and gusty winds will continue to affect the states along the Gulf of Mexico and the lower Mississippi Valley earlier this week.